Saint Cloud 5/2 90

 When someone spits blood they get

-consumption said Karl Commentary – He coughed again
+consumption said Karl – He coughed again

 and more blood came –